-The IAR require that the certification body has an effective quality system in accordance with the relevant elements of the requirements and which is appropriate for the type, range and volume of work performed.
+The IAR require that the certification body has an effective quality system in accordance with the relevant elements of the requirements and which is appropriate for the type, culture, range and volume of work performed.
 It is recognized that new programs, and programs operating in economically less favored areas may have less developed quality systems.
-It is also recognized that cultural, traditional and social conditions may result in varying solutions.